AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* INDEX: The index of the diet to be deleted - must be a positive integer.
+- INDEX: Index of the diet to be deleted (positive integer).

 **Examples:**

 * `delete-diet 1`

+---

 ### 📅 Listing Diets:

 `list-diet`

-You can list all your diets in AtheltiCLI.
+You can view a list of all your recorded diets.

 **Syntax:**